shenwei356/taxonkit/doc/docs/usage.md

   -o, --out-file string   out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -j, --threads int       number of CPUs.
 4 is enough (default 4)
       --verbose           print verbose information

+Use "taxonkit [command] --help" for more information about a command.

 ```